California Estate Planning and Probate Lawyers and Attorneys

 9. Who should be my executor or trustee?

-That is your decision.
+That is your decision under California law of wills and trusts.
 You could name your spouse or domestic partner as your executor or trustee.
 Or you might choose an adult child, another relative, a family friend, a business associate or a professional fiduciary such as a bank.
 Your executor or trustee does not need any special training.
 What is most important is that your chosen executor or trustee is organized, prudent, responsible and honest.

 While the executor of a last will and testament is subject to direct California probate court supervision and the trustee of a revocable living trust is not, they serve almost identical functions.
 Both are responsible for ensuring that your written instructions are followed.